 The exemption is only effective when it is approved by the IRS.
 Few ministers qualify for the exemption.
 Many younger ministers opt out of the self-employment tax without realizing that they do not qualify for the exemption.
 A decision to opt out of self-employment tax is irrevocable.
-But section 4.19.6.4.11.3 (02-13-2020) of the IRS Internal Revenue Manual explicitly recognizes that under some conditions ministers who have exempted themselves from self-employment taxes solely for economic reasons can revoke their exemption.
+But section 4.19.6.4.11.3 (02-13-2020) of the IRS's Internal Revenue Manual explicitly recognizes that, under some conditions, ministers who have exempted themselves from self-employment taxes solely for economic reasons can revoke their exemption.
 The IRS does have the authority to revoke a minister's decision to opt out of self-employment tax, if it is determined the decision is based on economic reasons rather than theological reasons.
 Check with a tax attorney or CPA for additional information.

 An exemption from self-employment taxes applies only to compensation for ministerial services.
 Ministers who have exempted themselves from self-employment taxes must pay Social Security taxes on any nonministerial compensation they receive.
-And they remain eligible for Social Security benefits based on their nonministerial employment assuming that they have worked enough quarters.
+And they remain eligible for Social Security benefits based on their nonministerial employment, assuming they have worked enough quarters.
 Generally, 40 quarters are required.
 Ministers who exempt themselves from self-employment taxes may qualify for Social Security benefits (including retirement and Medicare) on the basis of their spouse's coverage, if the spouse had enough credits.

 KEY POINT The amount of earnings required for a quarter of coverage in 2023 is \$1,640.
+In 2024, it increases to \$1,730.
 A quarter of coverage is the basic unit for determining whether a worker is insured under the Social Security program.

 KEY POINT Ministers who work after they retire must continue to pay self-employment tax on their ministerial income and wages (unless they exempted themselves from self-employment tax as a minister and they are employed in a ministerial capacity).
-However, amounts received from retirement plans related to ministerial services are not subject to self-employment tax.
+However, amounts received from retirement plans related to ministerial services are not subject to self-employment tax, including amounts paid from retirement plans designated as housing allowance.